rosen-bridge/rosen-chains/packages/abstract-chain/README.md

 }
 ```

-Note that implementing chain class is independent of implementing network class and only
+Note that implementing chain class is independent of implementing it's network class and only
-defining the network class is required.
+defining it is required.

 ## Add New Network